xavimb/ab-testing/README.md

 ## Get test name

 ```
-// Returns the name of the test, in this case 'fistTest'
+// Returns the name of the test, in this case 'firstTest'
 var testName = testObject.getName();
 ```